Use Cases By Role

 Note

-• The domain manager, mediator, and sequencer all have internal databases - not shown here - which should be HA-configured.
+• The sync domain manager, mediator, and sequencer all have internal databases - not shown here - which should be HA-configured.

-• Also not shown, a bastion host (e.g. Azure bastion host) can be configured for accessing the domain components.
-This provides an additional layer of security by limiting access to the domain.
+• Also not shown, a bastion host (e.g. Azure bastion host) can be configured for accessing the sync domain components.
+This provides an additional layer of security by limiting access to the sync domain.
 Additional production access controls may be needed.

-The distributed application provider may choose to isolate the domain from their participant node as a security measure using a Virtual Network Gateway as shown.
+The distributed application provider may choose to isolate the sync domain from their participant node as a security measure using a Virtual Network Gateway as shown.
 If this additional isolation is not required then the Virtual Network Gateway is not needed.
 A different type of networking component may be more appropriate - e.g. HAProxy, NGINX, etc.

 The figure below shows the participant node and its ledger client.